 A daily and enriching schedule helps us stay active as we age.
 Many assisted living communities offer a calendar of events and daily activities to keep their residents engaged, including classes, games, crafts, and clubs.
 Consider whether your loved one would be interested in these activities and if there are enough options to keep them involved.

 Assisted living communities help their residents with activities of daily living (ADLs) and personal care.
 But whether a community is a good fit goes beyond just the services it provides.
 To make sure your loved one is truly comfortable, you will want to consider the level of privacy each resident has and whether that is sufficient.
 (Ex: Is a shared bedroom a deal-breaker?)
+It’s also a good idea to consider the amenities your loved one may have become accustomed to — such as cable TV or internet — and if those amenities will still be available to them in the community.
+This can help ease the transition as they move into a new environment.

 As the people who will care for your loved one every day, the quality of staff at an assisted living community will likely be a major factor when making your choice.
 Interact with as many staff as you can while touring to get a feel for their attitudes and approach toward care.